What ICD codes are used for Eliquis?

 When addressing Eliquis, it's essential to be familiar with the specific Eliquis ICD codes for accurate clinical documentation and billing.
 Eliquis (apixaban) is an anticoagulant used to prevent blood clots.
 Here are some commonly used ICD codes related to this medication:

-- T45.515A - Adverse effect of anticoagulants, initial encounter: This code is used for cases where a patient experiences an adverse effect from anticoagulants like Eliquis during the initial encounter.
+- T45.515A - Adverse effect of anticoagulants, initial encounter: This code is used for cases where a patient experiences an adverse effect from anticoagulants like Eliquis, and they're currently receiving active treatment for it for the first time (initial encounter).
+Use T45.515D for subsequent encounters, and T45.515S for sequela cases.

 - Z79.01 - Long-term (current) use of anticoagulants: Represents patients on a long-term regimen of anticoagulants, including Eliquis.